atmosinf/ds_books/README.md

 ## Model building

 We used a K-Means algorithm to cluster our data into different categories.
 Then we created word clouds of the genres in each category, and found the top books in each category.
+An example of the wordcloud of a category can be found below.
+Please check the notebook (3_model_buildin.ipynp) for the full results.

 ![wordcloud](wordcloud1.PNG)<br><br>